aws-pablito/aws-quicksight-slackanalytics-app/README.md

 # aws-quicksight-slackanalytics

-This is a sample node.js express web application to perform OAuth with the Slack Web API and store the bearer token in an AWS Secrets manager secret.
+This is a sample web application to perform OAuth with the Slack Web API and store the Bearer token in an AWS Secrets manager secret.

-This application only need to run during the OAuth workflow (First authentication or during a schedule key rotation).
+This application only needs to run during the OAuth workflow.
+For cost control recommend terminating your AWS CloudFormation deployment once the app is authorized.

-For cost optimization consider terminating your cloudformation deployment once the app is authorized.
+Note: If you redeploy the template you will need to update your redirect endpoint from Slack.com

 In future releases we plan to make this workflow serverless.